datalifecycle-ua/MetabolomicsPipeline/README.md

 ## Overview

-The purpose of this pipeline is to provide additional analysis to complement the analysis by Metabolon.
+The purpose of this pipeline is to provide additional analyses to complement the analysis by Metabolon.
 In the Metabolon data, each “sub-pathway” classifies a collection of metabolites, and each “super-pathway” classifies a collection of sub-pathways.
 The below